Overview

 • Major depressive disorder (MDD)

 Research suggests that some of these conditions may share genetic predispositions.
-In other words, the same genetic variations that make a person more susceptible to one disorder may also increase their risk for several others.
+In other words, the same genetic variations that make someone more susceptible to one disorder may also increase their risk for several others.

 For those experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.